-What is it Like to Live in Denver, Colorado: 7 Key Factors
+What is it Like Living in Denver, Colorado: 7 Key Factors You Should Know

 The first thing to know about Denver is that it’s literally the “Mile High City”—its elevation is 5,280 feet, one mile above sea level!